salesforcecli/plugin-devops-center/README.md

   --json  Format output as json

 DESCRIPTION
-Before you run this command, changes in the branch must be merged in the source control repository
+Before you run this command, changes in the branch must be merged in the source control repository.

 EXAMPLES
 Deploy changes in the Staging branch to the Staging environment (sandbox), if the previous stage is the bundling stage: